worktheclock/replit.github.io/Teams/SimpleAutograding.md

 In theory, students could receive their grade automatically too, minutes after they submit.
 In the version we build though, only you, the teacher, will get the summary of grades, so that you can check these, add any personalised comments, and then share with your students at your convenience.

-## Understanding Repl.it teams: Admins, members and templates
+## Understanding Repl.it teams: Admins, members and projects
 Before we get started with building the autograded solution, you should have a good understanding of some concepts from Repl.it teams.
-Specifically, we'll be using different roles (admin and member) and **templates**.
+Specifically, we'll be using different roles (admin and member) and **projects**.
 You can skip this section if you're already familiar with how these work.

 ### The admin and member roles in Repl.it teams

 If you're using Teams for Education, you should make sure that you're added as an 'owner' or 'admin' while all of your students are 'members'.

-This means that you will be able to see all submissions (called 'forks') of the homework, while your students will only be able to see the skeleton (or 'template' as described below) that you provide.
+This means that you will be able to see all submissions (called 'forks') of the homework, while your students will only be able to see the skeleton (or 'project' as described below) that you provide.

 ![](https://static.ritza.co/repl/teachers-01-autograding/01-member-roles.png)

-### Understanding templates
+### Understanding projects

-Templates let you create a repl that might have different variants.
-For example, you can add the homework questions and skeleton code to a template and each student can then easily create their own version of this.
+Projects let you create a repl that might have different variants.
+For example, you can add the homework questions and skeleton code to a project and each student can then easily create their own version of this.

-* Admins and owners can edit the main copy of the template; any changes they make will be seen by any student who creates a copy.
+* Admins and owners can edit the main copy of the project; any changes they make will be seen by any student who creates a copy.
-* Once the template is published, members (students) can only see the template and create their own copy to work on their submission.
+* Once the project is published, members (students) can only see the project and create their own copy to work on their submission.
 They cannot edit the main copy.
-* People outside the team cannot see the template at all.
+* People outside the team cannot see the project at all.

-Only admins can see the all forks of a template.
+Only admins can see the all forks of a project.
 This means that students cannot see each other's work, which helps prevent plagiarism.

-## Create your first template
+## Create your first project

-Create a template for the homework assignment you want to prepare and add some details to help you and your students identify it.
+Create a project for the homework assignment you want to prepare and add some details to help you and your students identify it.
 You can also specify what programming language to use.
 In this exampe, we'll use Python.

 ![](https://static.ritza.co/repl/teachers-01-autograding/02-create-a-template.png)

 Hit the create button and you'll be taken to a normal repl but with some additional features.
-Note the 'publish template' button in the top right that we'll use later.
+Note the 'publish project' button in the top right that we'll use later.

 ## Writing a skeleton homework assignment